 The endosperm becomes the cotyledons to protect and nourish the embryo until it germinates and stabilizes.

+What do you this about all these aspects of fruit formation?
 Share your thoughts and ideas.
 Keep reading keep gardening!